Conservation laws and quantum error correction: towards a generalised matching decoder

 We have also assumed that a logical operator $\overline{Z}$ can be cleaned onto $\overline{Z'} = b \overline{Z}$ such that $\overline{Z'}$ is supported on qubits that are far away from the support of $\overline{Z}$.
 However, not all codes have this property.
 Take for example the color code with triangular boundaries~\cite{Bombin06}.
 In this example, all instantiations of $\overline{Z} $ and $ \overline{Z'}$ must have at least one common qubit in their support.
-In spite of this, matching decoders have been demonstrated, see, e.g., Ref.~\cite{Sahay22} and references therein.
+In spite of this, matching decoders have been demonstrated, see, e.g., Refs.~\cite{Wang10graphical, Delfosse14, Kubica19, Brown20parallelized, Nixon21, Sahay22}.